gjanders/SplunkVersionControl/README.md

 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)

 ## Release Notes
+### 1.0.12
+Fixed missing sys import from `splunkversioncontrol_rest_restore.py` Updated README.md instructions
+Updated python SDK to version 1.6.12
+Updated inputs.conf.spec and restmap.conf to specify python3 as the default version to pass appinspect

 ### 1.0.11
 Corrected errors in the import of the six library which stopped this from working Minor updates to README.md